Radio in New Zealand: FM broadcasting

-New Zealand's original FM broadcasting allocation, until 1986 was 89.0 to 94.0 MHz, and then from 1986, until 2000 was 89.0 to 101.0 MHz.
-Meanwhile, the segments of the band not used for FM broadcasting, such as the band above 101 MHz had been had been allocated to land-based AM mobile radio-telephone users (taxis, fire and others), an allocation that dates back to the late 1950s.
+New Zealand's original FM broadcasting allocation, until 1986 was 89.0 to 94.0 MHz, and then from 1986, until 2000 was 89.0 to 100.0 MHz.
+Meanwhile, the segments of the band not used for FM broadcasting, such as the band above 100 MHz had been allocated to land-based AM mobile radio-telephone users (taxis, fire and others), an allocation that dates back to the late 1950s.
 New Zealand's FM frequency allocation issue was not fixed until the late 1990s, after those users had been progressively reassigned channels elsewhere, when the band was expanded to the full 20 MHz.
-New Zealand now uses the standard global allocation of 88–108 MHz for FM.
-NZ permits Radio Data System subcarriers, but their adoption is not universal.
-While Radio NZ National uses RDS for its FM network from the start, commercial radio's adoption of the technology is increasing.
+New Zealand now uses the standard global allocation of 87.5–108 MHz for FM.
+Today, full-power FM stations use frequencies between 88.6 MHz and 106.5 MHz, although the band between 101.8 MHz and 103.3 MHz is allocated to future government, Maori and limited short term broadcasting, it is currently unused (as of February 2024).
+Low-power FM stations use frequencies from 87.6 MHz to 88.3 MHz and from 106.7 MHz to 107.7 MHz.
+New Zealand permits Radio Data System subcarriers, Radio NZ National uses RDS for its FM network with AF (Alternative Frequency) enabled, commercial radio use of RDS for station identification and program information is widespread.

-The first station to broadcast on FM in New Zealand was a temporary station in Whakatane called FM 90.7.
+The first station to broadcast on FM in New Zealand was a temporary station in Whakatāne called FM 90.7.
 The station ran from 5 January 1982 until 31 January 1982.
 The first permanent station in New Zealand to broadcast on FM was Magic 91FM in Auckland broadcasting on 91.0FM followed by 89 Stereo FM broadcasting on 89.4FM.
 Both stations are no longer in operation; Magic 91 is the local Auckland frequency for ZM and 89 Stereo FM today broadcasts a simulcasted FM version of Newstalk ZB.
 Radio New Zealand started broadcasting on FM in the early 1980s and most networks now broadcast on FM.
 On 22 February 1982, Victoria University of Wellington's student station Radio Active became the first station in Wellington to legally broadcast on FM.